Mark your calendar. The Australian Financial Year Runs from 1 July to 30 June.

 - will no longer derive Australian-sourced income other than interest, dividends, and royalties.

-Still need to lodge that 2017 tax return?
-No worries; you still have time!
+Now that you know the tax season and Australian financial year dates, you can add them to your calendar.
+Did you notice a tax deadline that you missed?
 With E-Lodge you can complete your return in as little as 10 minutes!
-Need to get caught up on late tax returns?
-You can also lodge a previous year tax return for financial years 2006-2016 with E-Lodge!
+You can lodge a previous year tax return for financial years 2006-2017!